Inso4ka/Fact-checker-/replit.md

 **Processing Flow**:
 1. User sends message to bot
 2. Bot receives via Telegram long polling
+3. Checks user subscription status in database
+4. If no subscription: directs user to admin @itroyen and notifies admin
-3. Sends "⏳ Анализирую ваш запрос..." indicator
+5. If subscription active: Sends "⏳ Анализирую ваш запрос..." indicator
-4. Loads system prompt from `system_prompt.txt`
+6. Loads system prompt from `system_prompt.txt`
-5. Calls Perplexity API with comprehensive OSINT prompt + user message
+7. Calls Perplexity API with comprehensive OSINT prompt + user message
-6. AI performs detailed analysis internally, returns concise summary
+8. AI performs detailed analysis internally, returns concise summary
-7. Formats and sends HTML response to user
+9. Formats and sends HTML response to user
-8. Handles message chunking for long responses (>4096 chars)
+10. Handles message chunking for long responses (>4096 chars)

 **Rationale**: Separating the prompt into an external file allows for easy iteration and improvement of the OSINT methodology without code changes.
 The prompt instructs the AI to perform thorough analysis internally but present only essential conclusions and sources to users.